basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 space in a Riak cluster is spread across multiple [[consensus groups|Strong Consistency#Implementation-Details]], each of which manages a portion of that key space.
-Increasing the [[ring size|Clusters#The-Ring]] means more independent consensus groups, which can provide for more concurrency and higher throughput, and thus better performance.
+Increasing the [[ring size|Clusters#The-Ring]] allows for more independent consensus groups, which can provide for more concurrency and higher throughput, and thus better performance.

 <div class="note">
 <div class="title">Note on strong consistency and ring resizing</div>